Renlikesmoon/Renlikesmoon/README.md

  [![Github](https://img.shields.io/badge/Vanzzketceh-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/vanzzkece)

 I am very grateful to the great people above who have helped me to build my own bot from 0 until now..

+## Warn
+Please read the information below for more details about this account.

+> This account belongs to Darren and is used for official purposes only.
+Any unauthorized access, misuse, or tampering with the account's content will be strictly dealt with according to the applicable laws and regulations.
+Please be aware that all activities on this account are monitored and recorded.
+If you are not authorized to access this account, please do not attempt to do so.